AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 * Utilize a single system for experience-driven workflows: Curate ingested and federated audiences in Adobe Experience Platform and coordinate outbound experiences across all channels.

-* All audience types are supported for B2C use cases, while B2B CDP customer use cases are limited to creating and enriching people-based audiences.
+* B2C and B2B CDP customers can now leverage Federated Audience Composition to build people-based audiences by integrating data from supported enterprise data warehouses.
+Additionally, they can enrich existing AEP people-based audiences by incorporating relevant attributes available in the enterprise data warehouse, enhancing their audience profiles for more personalized and targeted engagement.

 ## Use cases {#rn-uc}